BrittleHeart/orm-crud/readme.md

 npm install
 ```

-If you want start development server just type
+If you want to start development server just type

 ```bash
 npm run dev